Authentication Architecture

 - AuthManager: Central authentication coordinator

-- Auth Adapters: Provider-specific implementations (Auth0, Keycloak)
+- Auth Adapters: Provider-specific implementations (Auth0, Keycloak, OTP, National ID)

 - Storage Adapters: Token persistence layer